 JA-ZENCHU has been a prime target of Prime Minister Shinzo Abe’s structural changes to prop up a fragile economy.

 In his election, Nakaya won widespread support – 152 out of 240 valid votes from JA-ZENCHU representatives across the country – while his sole contender in the race, Masatoshi Sudo, 69, received 88 votes.

-This is Nakaya’s second challenge for Zenchu’s top post after the 2015 election.
-Nakaya is currently the chairman of JA Zenchu unit in Wakayama prefecture, central Japan.
+This is Nakaya’s second challenge for JA-ZENCHU’s top post after the 2015 election.
+Nakaya is currently the chairman of JA-ZENCHU unit in Wakayama prefecture, central Japan.